arcazj/openbexi_hbds/README.md

 ## Roadmap

+* [ ] Add support for hyperclasses.
-* [ ] Add support for defining relationships between classes.
+* [ ] Add support for defining relationships between hyperclasses and classes.
 * [ ] Implement a search or filter feature for attributes.
 * [ ] Allow real-time editing of class properties from the UI.